Mental Health Resources

 Am I Safe: Exploring Fear and Anxiety with Children by Canadian authors, Tim Huff and Iona Snair

-Raising Worry Free Girls and partner workbook for kids entitled Braver, Stronger, Smarter: A Girls Guide to Overcoming Worry and Anxiety, by licensed professional counsellor and Director of Child and Adolescent Counselling at Daystar Counselling Ministries in Nashville, Sissy Goff.
+Raising Worry Free Girls and partner workbook for kids entitled Braver, Stronger, Smarter: A Girls Guide to Overcoming Worry and Anxiety (age 6-12) and Brave: A Teen Girl's Guide to Beating Worry and Anxiety (age 13-18), by licensed professional counsellor and Director of Child and Adolescent Counselling at Daystar Counselling Ministries in Nashville, Sissy Goff.

 Why Am I Feeling Like This?
 A Teen’s Guide to Freedom from Anxiety & Depression written by counsellor and pastor David Murray.
 He introduces readers to the personal stories of 18 teens who have dealt with different types of anxiety or depression.
 From these accounts, Murray equips teens with keys to unlock the chains of anxiety and depression and experience new liberty, peace, and joy in their lives.